Breast reconstruction by prosthesis (breast implant)

 Are there any contraindications to breast reconstruction with implants?

-Yes, breast reconstruction by prosthesis is not suitable for all patients.
-The usual failure rate for breast reconstruction with a prosthesis can be considered to be between 2 and 3% of cases.
-Heavy smoking and obesity increase the complication rate by almost 3 times.
-A mastectomy (removal of the breast) is often completed by radiotherapy of the thorax if the lymph nodes were invaded.
-This can lead to significant burning of the skin of the thorax, which makes it impossible to place the implant.
-In these cases, we turn to DIEP or grand dorsal flap techniques.
-However, the new lipofilling techniques can be used to counterbalance the effect of radiation and to consider the placement of implants.
+Yes, breast reconstruction with a prosthesis is not suitable for all patients.
+The usual failure rate for prosthetic breast reconstruction is estimated at between 2% and 3% of cases.
+Heavy smoking and obesity increase the complication rate by a factor of almost 3.
+Mastectomy (removal of the breast) is often supplemented by radiotherapy of the thorax if the lymph nodes have been invaded.
+This can lead to severe burning of the chest skin, making it impossible to place the implant.
+In such cases, DIEP or long dorsal flap techniques are used.
+However, new breast reconstruction techniques such as lipofilling or fat injection can help to counterbalance the effect of radiation, making it possible to consider implant placement.

-To sum up, breast reconstruction by prosthesis is primarily intended for thin women who have not received radiation.
+In short, breast reconstruction with prostheses is primarily intended for lean women who have not had radiation.

 I am hesitating between saline or silicone gel implants for my breast reconstruction.
 What do you recommend?